 As an increasing number of states across the country cave under mounting social and legal pressure from activist organizations that are fighting for biologically male inmates to be placed in women’s facilities, a flurry of male prisoners in the United States have demanded access to women’s prisons under the changing laws.

 At age 17, Mr. Monroe strangled to death his 31-year-old male jail cell mate, Kimani Muhammad, during an argument.
 At the time of the homicide, Mr. Monroe was being held on suspicion of aggravated battery with a firearm after he shot two people outside a barber shop.

 The violent felon says he was subjected to “constant sexual harassment,” and feared for his life over the decade he spent in men’s prison.
 Responding to Mr Monroe’s pleas, MacArthur Justice Center and the Uptown People’s Law Center filed a lawsuit demanding that Mr. Monroe be transferred to a women’s facility.
 Illinois complied, and the prisoner was moved from Pontiac Correctional Center to Logan on April 1.

-Similarly, ACLU of North Carolina attorney Sneha Shah declared about the case of her client, career felon Kanautica Zayre-Brown: “She is being housed in an all-male prison in Harnett County, that she is forced to shower amongst men openly, not given any privacy to change or to shower.
+Similarly, American Civil Liberties Union (ACLU) of North Carolina attorney Sneha Shah declared about the case of her client, career felon Kanautica Zayre-Brown: “She is being housed in an all-male prison in Harnett County, that she is forced to shower amongst men openly, not given any privacy to change or to shower.
 She is forced to sleep amongst men.”
 The situation is causing “escalating distress” to the 37-year-old habitual offender, his attorney says, though Zayre-Brown admits he has never been attacked by other inmates.